sarinakofman/ML_Semester_Project/README.md

 This Jupyter notebook contains a Logistic Regression which acts as a binary classifier to predict the likelihood of receiving a parking ticket in a given area.

-The datasets used are taken from NYC OpenData and based on NYC's parking violation data.
+The datasets used includes NYC's parking violation data and are taken from NYC OpenData.